rtapiaoregui/collocater/README.md

 Collocater is a Python library for retrieving the collocations to be found in a message.
 The ontology it operates on has been scraped from the [Online OXFORD Collocation Dictionary](http://www.freecollocation.com/search?word=machine).

-Collocater can be added as a pipeline component to Spacy's preprocessing pipeline, so that a messages' collocations can be retrireved the same way its named entities can.
+Collocater can be added as a pipeline component to SpaCy's preprocessing pipeline, so that a messages' collocations can be retrireved the same way its named entities can.

 Check out [Collocations Finder](https://collocations-finder.appspot.com/) to learn more about the project.